 The effects of Botox are temporary, typically lasting between three to six months.
 As the treated muscles gradually regain their function, the wrinkles and lines begin to reappear, requiring further treatment.
 However, they tend to be less severe as the muscles are getting trained to relax.

 The million-dollar question – does Botox hurt?
-As a professional, I can tell you that most patients describe the sensation as a slight pinch or prick, similar to a mosquito bite.
+Most patients describe the sensation as a slight pinch or prick, similar to a mosquito bite.
 The procedure uses a very fine needle, and the amount of Botox injected at any one site is minimal.
 However, the perception of pain is highly subjective and depends on an individual’s pain tolerance.

 It’s worth noting that the face has areas more sensitive than others.
 For instance, injections near the lips or nose might be slightly more uncomfortable due to the abundance of nerve endings.
 However, the discomfort is fleeting and typically subsides within a few seconds of the injection.